GAMSAT Section 3 - How To Prepare In 2021

 That brings me neatly onto my second point about the best resources to use to learn the science.

 A lot of Gamsat prep companies sell their own textbooks for the science.
-I've had a look at a lot of them and on the whole they aren't great.
+I've had a look at most of them and on the whole they aren't great.
 Most are deadly dull.

 If you've got my Griffiths Gamsat Review guide you'll know that while it's packed with test strategies, techniques and practice questions for Section 3, it isn't a science text book.